 Upon successful completion of the Excelsior College Bachelor of Science in Electrical Engineering Technology with an Electronics Concentration, the graduate will be able to:

 - Analyze and design different types of digital and analog electronic communication systems.

 - Design, integrate, and analyze digital and analog control systems.

 - Use high-level computer languages to develop techniques for designing and modeling electronic systems.

 Review current student learning outcomes.

-The bachelor's degree programs in electrical engineering technology, nuclear engineering technology, and information technology are accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.
+The bachelor's degree programs in electrical engineering technology and nuclear engineering technology are accredited by the Engineering Technology Accreditation Commission of ABET.
+The bachelor's degree programs in information technology are accredited by the Computing Accreditation Commission of ABET, www.abet.org.
 ABET is a specialized accrediting agency recognized by the Council for Higher Education Accreditation (CHEA).